National Museum of Railroad History & Innovation: History

 In the early morning of February 17, 2003, heavy snow from the Presidents' Day Storm collapsed half of the roof of the museum's roundhouse.
 Although the structure's central support columns remained standing, the supporting iron struts and ties of the destroyed roofing sections failed under the snow load.
 The museum suffered heavy damage not only to the roundhouse itself but also to the collection within the roundhouse.
 Some of the items were damaged beyond repair.
 Reporting on the devastation the following day, The Baltimore Sun said, "...hours after the collapse, columns of mangled steel stuck out from the roundhouse ...
 Locomotives and passenger cars in the museum's collection, some dating from the 1830s, could be seen covered with snow and debris."
 The roundhouse, with a newly repaired roof, reopened to the public on November 13, 2004, and the damaged locomotives and cars were surrounded by a plexiglass barrier.
 As of September 2015, all damaged exhibits have been restored to their original appearance.

 After the roof collapse, subsequent fundraising and restoration allowed the museum to upgrade many of its facilities.
 In 2005 the museum opened a new service facility west of the roundhouse for restoration of historical equipment and maintenance of active equipment.

+In 2026, the museum renamed itself as the National Museum of Railroad History & Innovation.
+The new name was intended to raise awareness of the role of railroading and as a start to major exhibit upgrades leading up to the 2027 bicentennial of American railroading.
+The renaming took place in conjunction with an ongoing $38 million renovation that was planned to be completed in late 2026.

 Collection

-The B&O Railroad Museum possesses the oldest and most comprehensive American railroad collections in the world.
+The National Museum of Railroad History & Innovation possesses the oldest and most comprehensive American railroad collection in the world.
 Dating from the beginning of American railroading, the collection contains locomotives and rolling stock, historic buildings, railroading artifacts, and an extensive archives and research library that documents the impact of American railroading and the Baltimore & Ohio Railroad on American economics, culture, and history.

 The collection is being made available through an online searchable database.